 NATIONAL MULTIPLE PERSONALITY DAY

-The other set believes it may be that National Multiple Personality Day is a day to raise awareness for this disorder.
-Multiple Personality Disorder, also known as Dissociative Identity Disorder, is a disorder characterized by at least two distinct and relatively enduring identities or dissociated personality states that alternately control a person’s behavior.
+The other view of the observance aims to raise awareness of the disorder.
+Multiple Personality Disorder is also known as Dissociative Identity Disorder (DID).
+It is characterized by at least two distinct and relatively enduring identities or dissociated personality, states that alternately control a person’s behavior.
 It is accompanied by memory impairment for important information not explained by ordinary forgetfulness.
 While the disorder affects less than .1 to 1 percent of the population, those it does affect rely on support from the medical community, friends, and family.

 Use #MultiplePersonalityDay to post on social media.